jenish112/Walmart-Sales-Data-Analysis/README.md

 ## About

 This project aims to explore Walmart Sales data to understand top-performing branches and products, sales trends of different products, and customer behavior.
 The aim is to study how sales strategies can be improved and optimized.
-The dataset was obtained from the [Kaggle Walmart Sales Forecasting Competition](https://www.kaggle.com/datasets/alaxcarry/walmart-sales-data).
+The dataset was obtained from the [Kaggle Walmart Sales Dataset](https://www.kaggle.com/datasets/alaxcarry/walmart-sales-data).

 ## Purposes Of The Project